Latest Prayer needs: Please pray for Iqbal Masih a 65-year-old Christian who is being held in custody……..Learn more

-Pakistan Blasphemy Law is an international coalition with a common aim: an end to the way Pakistan’s blasphemy law is currently being abused.
+Coalition Against Misuse of the Blasphemy Laws is an international coalition with a common aim: an end to the way Pakistan’s blasphemy law is currently being abused.

-Along with opportunities to advocate for change, we will provide key legal resources regarding the blasphemy law and its status in international law.
-Also we will keep you updated on all developments as the future of the blasphemy law is discussed, within Pakistan and around the world.
+Along with opportunities to advocate for change, we will provide key legal resources regarding the Coalition Against Misuse of the Blasphemy Laws and its status in international law.
+Also we will keep you updated on all developments as the future of the Blasphemy Law is discussed, within Pakistan and around the world.

 The coalition was founded by the Christian charity CLAAS, who have dedicated to helping persecuted Christians in Pakistan since 1998.
 We have been offering legal assistance to those accused of committing blasphemy and, when necessary, giving safe refuge to those in fear of reprisals.

-However, Pakistan Blasphemy Law is open to both religious and nonreligious organisations, including both Christians and Muslims, who feel the law should not be abused in this way.
+However, Coalition Against Misuse of the Blasphemy Laws is open to both religious and nonreligious organisations, including both Christians and Muslims, who feel the law should not be abused in this way.